 The Henderson is dedicated to preserving and promoting traditional Appalachian arts and crafts and will honor JAM’s mission by establishing this invaluable resource for the youth of Smyth County.
 Henderson JAM will provide a centrally located, safe, positive, accessible learning environment for Smyth County students.

-We will begin our JAM with instruction in guitar, banjo, or fiddle.
+We will begin our JAM with instruction in guitar, banjo, fiddle, upright bass, mandolin and ukulele.
 If you are interested in participating in our program, please contact us, and sign up for our newsletter which will keep you informed as we progress weekly toward the expansion of all our programs.

 Interested in becoming a JAM instructor?
 Download, fill out, and return the Application for Employment.